maniaa1822/Chat_Bot_Billing/README.md

 ### 2. Set Up Environment Variables

 The application requires an API key for the Google Gemini model.
+If this key is not configured correctly, the application will throw an error, and the chatbot will respond with a generic error message like `Mi dispiace, si è verificato un errore.
+Per favore, riprova più tardi.`.

 1. Obtain an API key from [Google AI Studio](https://makersuite.google.com/).
 2. Create a new file named `.env` in the root of the project.